 Bureau of Land Management, California.

-Following guidance from state and local public health authorities, Jawbone Canyon and Dove Springs OHV Areas will reopen for public use and enjoyment on May 15.
+Jawbone Canyon and Dove Springs OHV Areas are open for public use.
 The visitor center will remain closed at this time.
 The BLM encourages responsible, local recreation to avoid putting strain on communities during the COVID-19 pandemic.
 Please practice social distancing, don’t gather in large groups and clean your hands often.
 Social distancing recommendations may require that visitors spread out to less popular areas and avoid times of highest use, such as weekends.
 Visitors are encouraged to practice Leave No Trace principles.
 Please bring your own sanitary products, including toilet paper and hand sanitizer, and pack out all trash as services are limited.

 The Jawbone Canyon Off-Highway Vehicle Area provides a wide variety of riding opportunities including cross country play, trail riding, and advanced technical hill climbing opportunities.
 Jawbone is also a great starting point to begin to explore the hundreds of miles of trail riding opportunities available in the area outside of the OHV Open Area.